 The evolution of Downtown will continue to impact how people get around and experience the neighborhood with an additional $3.8 billion in investments currently in the pipeline.
 The Mobility Plan will identify ways to improve the pedestrian, transit, biking, vehicle, and delivery experience while prioritizing future projects to ensure Downtown continues to be a vibrant economic, cultural, and transportation hub for our region.

-The planning process will begin in fall 2019 and is expected to be completed in late fall 2020.
+The planning process will begin in fall 2019 and will be completed by spring 2021.
 The tentative schedule and key milestones include:

 July – August 2019: Consultant Request For Proposal Submissions & Selection Process (completed)

 August – September 2019: Consultant Kick-Off Process (completed)